orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 - client's **client-id** - can be null for clients.
 In clustered configurations it's the distributed node ID as TCP `host:port`.
 Example: "10.10.10.10:2480".
 - client's **serialization-impl** - the [serialization format](#record-format) required by the client.
 - **token-session** - true if the client wants to use a token-based session, false otherwise.
+- **support-push** - true if the client support push request
+- **collect-stats** - true if this connection is to be counted on the server stats, normal client should use true
 - **database-name** - the name of the database to connect to.
 Example: "demo".
 - **user-name** - the username of the user on the server.
 Example: "root".
 - **user-password** - the password of the user on the server.
 Example: "37aed6392".